ywharton/sql-socialsci/_episodes/02-sql-db-browser.md

 ![Data Browser Preferences](../fig/DB_Browser_run_2.png)

+1. Check the Font box has a font selected - if it doesn't choose one - e.g. Arial

-Towards the bottom there is a section dealing with Field colors.
+2. Towards the bottom there is a section dealing with Field colors.
 You will see three bars below the word Text, to the right there are in fact three invisible bars for the Background.
 Click in the area for the Background color for NULL.
 A colour selector window will open, select Red.
 The bar will turn Red.
 This is now the default background cell colour that will be used to display NULL values in you tables.
 We will discuss the meaning of NULL values in a table in a later episode.

  You can now close the preference window by clicking OK.